SU Buenos Aires - Advanced Spanish

 - Passport and visa expenses

-- Additional meals (lunch during the week, all meals on weekends, lunch and dinner during excursions)
+- Additional meals (lunch during the week, some meals on weekends, during excursions)

 - Departure transportation to the airport